Apparently, I wasn't doing anything correctly.

 Fortunately, I found helpers, what Fred Rogers showed his TV audience in the acclaimed Mr. Rogers Neighborhood.
 He once said: "When I was a boy and I would see scary things in the news, my mother would say to me,

 My first helper was a consultant who was heralded by the administration as the last word in teaching school.
 Around this time, I noted excellence started appearing on our marketing brochures, making me wonder if he'd been called in to cement this distinction.
-He was given a schedule of classes to observe; mine was not among them.
+He was given a schedule of classes, long designated as outstanding, to observe; mine was not among them.
 After he attended our English department meeting, he asked if he could visit mine.

 I assumed he was a spy.